Dynamite

 Dynamite is an explosive made of nitroglycerin, sorbents (such as powdered shells or clay), and stabilizers.
-It was invented by the Swedish chemist and engineer Alfred Nobel in Geesthacht, Northern Germany, and patented in 1867.
-It rapidly gained wide-scale use as a more robust alternative to black powder.
+It was invented by the Swedish chemist and engineer Alfred Nobel in Geesthacht, Northern Germany, and was patented in 1867.
+It rapidly gained wide-scale use as a more robust alternative to the traditional black powder explosives.
+It allows the use of nitroglycerine's favorable explosive properties while greatly reducing its risk of accidental detonation.

 History

 Dynamite was invented by Swedish chemist Alfred Nobel in 1866 and was the first safely manageable explosive stronger than black powder.

 Alfred Nobel's father, Immanuel Nobel, was an industrialist, engineer, and inventor.
 He built bridges and buildings in Stockholm and founded Sweden's first rubber factory.
 His construction work inspired him to research new methods of blasting rock that were more effective than black powder.
-After some bad business deals in Sweden, in 1838 Immanuel moved his family to Saint Petersburg, where Alfred and his brothers were educated privately under Swedish and Russian tutors.
-At age 17, Alfred was sent abroad for two years; in the United States he met Swedish engineer John Ericsson and in France studied under famed chemist Théophile-Jules Pelouze and his pupil Ascanio Sobrero, who had first synthesized nitroglycerin in 1847.
-In France Nobel encountered nitroglycerin, which Pelouze cautioned against using as a commercial explosive because of its great sensitivity to shock.
+After some bad business deals in Sweden, in 1838, Immanuel moved his family to Saint Petersburg, where Alfred and his brothers were educated privately under Swedish and Russian tutors.
+At the age of 17, Alfred Nobel was sent abroad for two years; in the United States he met Swedish engineer John Ericsson and in France studied under famed chemist Théophile-Jules Pelouze and his pupil Ascanio Sobrero, who had first synthesized nitroglycerin in 1847.
+Pelouze cautioned Nobel against using nitroglycerine as a commercial explosive because of its great sensitivity to shock.

-In 1857, Nobel filed the first of several hundred patents, mostly concerning air pressure, gas and fluid gauges, but remained fascinated with nitroglycerin's potential as an explosive.
+In 1857, Nobel filed the first of several hundred patents, mostly concerning air pressure, gas, and fluid gauges, but remained fascinated with nitroglycerin's potential as an explosive.
 Nobel, along with his father and brother Emil, experimented with various combinations of nitroglycerin and black powder.
-Nobel came up with a solution of how to safely detonate nitroglycerin by inventing the detonator, or blasting cap, that allowed a controlled explosion set off from a distance using a fuse.
-In 1863 Nobel performed his first successful detonation of pure nitroglycerin, using a blasting cap made of a copper percussion cap and mercury fulminate.
-In 1864, Alfred Nobel filed patents for both the blasting cap and his method of synthesizing nitroglycerin, using sulfuric acid, nitric acid and glycerin.
+Nobel came up with a way to safely detonate nitroglycerin by inventing the detonator, or blasting cap, that allowed a controlled explosion to be set off from a distance using a fuse.
+In 1863, Nobel performed his first successful detonation of pure nitroglycerin, using a blasting cap made of a copper percussion cap and mercury fulminate.
+In 1864, Alfred Nobel filed patents for both the blasting cap and his method of synthesizing nitroglycerin, using sulfuric acid, nitric acid, and glycerin.
 On 3 September 1864, while experimenting with nitroglycerin, Emil and several others were killed in an explosion at the factory at Immanuel Nobel's estate at Heleneborg.
 After this, Alfred founded the company Nitroglycerin Aktiebolaget in Vinterviken to continue work in a more isolated area and the following year moved to Germany, where he founded another company, Dynamit Nobel.